 - If liability is denied, your solicitor will advise you as to whether they think you should continue with the claim, maybe having to take the matter to court or if they believe that your claim is destined to fail and should be closed at that stage.

 - If your claim is closed by your solicitor, you may wish to seek a second opinion or switch to a new firm.
-Direct2Compensation can help you with this process.
+Direct2Compensation can help you with this process and will confirm that you face no cost liability whatsoever.

 No two claims are the same, so it is impossible to give a cast iron prediction as to how your claim will go, whether you will succeed and how much you will receive if you win.
 However, the above provides a good basic outline of what you can expect and how the claims process works.

 For most people, the process of making a claim is somewhat confusing and the thought of a legal battle with an often large organisation and dealing with a highly qualified solicitor is scary.
-Our role in the claims process is to provide the friendly, helpful and transparent link between you the client and the solicitor.
-We make initial assessments about claims and make sure that the right solicitor can then review your claim.
+Our role in the claims process is to provide the friendly, helpful and transparent link between you the client and the specialist independent expert personal injury solicitor with whom we will place your claim.
+We use our expertise and knowledge to make initial assessments about claims and make sure that the right solicitor can then review your claim and advise you accordingly.